 Skip to main content

-VerifiedX runs that preflight before the side effect executes, returns a decision receipt, and then helps the system either execute safely, recover locally, or replan upstream without losing the goal state.
-Taint marking, event ingest, execution reports, and decision reads are all included in that check.
+A protected action check is the billable name for a real high-impact boundary check.
+VerifiedX runs that check before the side effect executes, returns a decision receipt, and then helps the system either execute safely, recover locally, or replan upstream without losing the goal state.
+Context from user-controlled inputs, external retrieval-like inputs, event ingest, execution reports, and decision reads are all included in that check.

 What counts as a protected action